NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/index.rst

 associated input files, results, and rulesets will be updated over time.
 The applications are hosted in NHERI-SimCenter DesignSafe and the versioned source codes are archived via Zenodo.
 Other related files are maintained in two types of repositories:

 #.
-The DesignSafe Project PRJ-3207 contains inputs (inventories, hazard data) and outputs (results) along with PDFs that
+The DesignSafe Project PRJ-3207 contains inputs (inventories, rulesets, and hazard data) and outputs (results) along with PDFs that
    provide more details of the inventory data model as well as the basis for the rulesets used to assign various attributes.
+This will enable ongoing refinement and extension of these products by the SimCenter and its users over time.
 #.
 GitHub is used as the home for all software, scripts, and applications engaged by the testbed, including Python implementations
    of the rulesets.
 A dedicated GitHub repository has been created for the rulesets used in this testbed.
 See :numref:`software_version_LC`.